-- ACA 122 College Transfer Success - 1 credit hour *
+- ACA 122 College Transfer Success - 1 credit hour

-- English 111 Writing and Inquiry (Prerequisite: DRE 098) - 3 credit hours
+- English: ENG 111: Writing and Inquiry - 3 credit hours

-- Art 121 Two-Dimensional Design - 3 credit hours (6 contact hours)
+- Art 121: Two-Dimensional Design - 3 credit hours

-- Art 131 Drawing I - 3 credit hours (6 contact hours)
+- Art 131: Drawing I - 3 credit hours

 Bachelors in Fine Arts (B.F.A) Links

 Wake Tech AFA Visual Arts students should follow the recommended curriculum guide in selecting courses to graduate from Wake Technical Community College.
 Please be advised that Wake Tech Community College does not offer every course listed in the catalogue.
-If this is the case, we recommend that student’s contact their intended transfer school for specific guidance.
+If this is the case, we recommend that students contact their intended transfer school for specific guidance.

 Learning about transfer admissions and Bachelor in Fine Arts requirements at four-year universities is essential to student success.
 Students intending to transfer to a 4-year university should thoroughly research the specific B.F.A requirements applicable to their program of choice.